Requirements

 Design student working on design project in West Lake Hall.

 The Bachelor of Arts degree program in industrial design is defined as a general liberal arts degree.
 The B.A. degree is ideal for the student who desires a liberal arts education with a strong emphasis in industrial design.
-Students enrolling in the B.A. degree program are required to complete a five-course core curriculum during their first three semesters.
-These courses are Drawing I, 2-D Foundations, 3-D Foundations, and two art history courses.
+Students enrolling in the B.A. degree program are required to complete a three-course core curriculum during their first three semesters.
+These courses are Design Matters, 2-D Foundations, and Rapid Ideation and Visualization.

-The B.A. degree consists of 12 courses or 36 hours in art history, studio art, and design: 27 hours in studio art and/or design plus two courses in art history.
+The B.A. degree consists of 12 courses or 36 hours with 27 hours (9 courses) in design, 6 hours (2 courses) in studio art and 3 hours (1 course) in critical studies.

 Requirements vary slightly for students who enrolled in Notre Dame prior to fall 2018.
 Please contact the DUS for details.